The Rosetta Stone

 G — Gradient

 Once you have a center, you have distance-from-center.
-That's the gradient — the slope, the field, the space where things can move and be measured.
+The gradient is the rate of modal distinguishability — the slope, the field, the space where things can move and be measured.
+Its coordinate expression is xy = 1: two modes varying inversely under conservation.

 - In physics: gravitational fields, electromagnetic gradients, spacetime curvature